Murray Darling Depression

 I wake refreshed and get ready for what should be a fun paddle down to Tom Groggin.
 Little did I know about the past trips down this section and I knew nothing about flows other than the last few years have been low even with record snowfalls.

 I have brekky and blow up the boat.
 I hold my breath while checking for any holes that might have happened on the way down or by animals when it was stashed by the river.
 Nothing!
 I drag it down to the river and strap in my pack.
 I'm off.
 The first 50 m was very pleasant paddling down to the first rapid where the kayak bottoms out.
 Bugger.
 Out I get and I drag it down into the next pool which was much shallower.
 I don't have much hope as I hop in and it bottoms out instantly.
-A bit frustrating, but I start dragging it down the pool and next rapids only to find the next pool was also too shallow to paddle too.
+A bit frustrating, but I started dragging it down the pool and the next rapids only to find the next pool was also too shallow to paddle too.
 This continues all the way down to the Poplars where I pop out to assess the situation.
-Maybe 1km in just under 1 hr.
+Maybe 1 km in just under 1 hr.
 I don't have my notes in front of me, but I vaguely remember it was about 45 km, or about 5 full days at this rate.
 Surely it wouldn't be this bad all the way down?
 Concerned about what could be downstream, I push on.

 I'm fairly stuffed by the time I reached the Kings Plain Track, just 7 km into the journey and about 7 hrs in.
 Things definitely had not gotten any better, but at least they hadn't gotten any worse.
 It's been fairly demoralising so far and my frustration levels were super high, so I'm not sure what kept me motivated to keep going, but I decided to push on.
 I had some hope things would improve when the Tin Mine Ck joined.
 I make it a couple more km before collapsing on a small beach.
 About a quarter of the way down, so maybe four days.
-Five days food left and six days before the family call in the search party.
+Five days' food left and six days before the family called in the search party.
 Four days to backtrack as I don't like the idea of trying Davies Plain track (est. 2 days) without knowing anything about it, and bush bashing up these steep hills does not look appealing.

 A few log jams but I could haul my kayak over these.
 Single portage on a rather large log jam about 2 m high, albeit I actually just un-tied and walked my pack around before hauling the kayak up and over.

-I filter some water for a dinner and I get a visit from another Tiger snake (remembering I'm thinking this was a small harmless snake).
-It was swimming down the river and makes a beeline straight for me by the shore and just watches me.
+I filter some water for dinner and I get a visit from another Tiger snake (remembering I'm thinking this was a small harmless snake).
+It was swimming down the river and made a beeline straight for me by the shore and just watched me.
 Kind of cute but slightly perplexing.
 I use a stick to tap near it and it swims out and then turns back in to come into the shore to stare at me again.
 Additional taps don't even nudge it, and I have to use the stick to gently flick it across the river.
 The current takes it downstream and it seems to have got the point and doesn't attempt to come back.

 Stupid sandals are starting to cause me rubs.
 Keen Clearwater Waterproof Hybrid Sandals to be specific.
 They are made with a fairly stiff plastic and don't soften in the water.
 Darn sales rep at Wild Earth talked me into them for the "toe protection" over normal Teva's.
 Not very happy about this at the moment, I hope tape will stop these from getting worse.